stefanofa/awesome/TOPICS.md

 ## vector-search-engine

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-## hardhat

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## huff

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## solana

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## exercises

-*   [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!

-## rustlings

-*   [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!

-## pgvector

-*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## postgis

-*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## vectors

-*   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## basic

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/

-## basic-computer-games

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/

-## classic-game

-*   [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/

-## flashloan

-*   [ccyanxyz/uniswap-arbitrage-analysis](https://github.com/ccyanxyz/uniswap-arbitrage-analysis) - Uniswap arbitrage problem analysis

-## uniswap

-*   [ccyanxyz/uniswap-arbitrage-analysis](https://github.com/ccyanxyz/uniswap-arbitrage-analysis) - Uniswap arbitrage problem analysis